 The sentiment toward American Homes 4 Rent could also be a problem as investors and analysts appear to be skewed to the optimistic side.
 The short interest ratio is a paltry 1.36 and nine out of 15 analysts rate the stock as a “buy”.

-Following a 3-day Advance, the price is estimated to grow further.
-Considering data from situations where AMH advanced for three days, in of 285 cases, the price rose further within the following month.
-The odds of a continued upward trend are .
+Following a 3-day decline, the stock is projected to fall further.
+Considering past instances where AMH declined for three days, the price rose further in of 62 cases within the following month.
+The odds of a continued downward trend are .

-The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating slightly worse than average price growth.
-AMH’s price grows at a lower rate over the last 12 months as compared to S&P 500 index constituents.
+The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating steady price growth.
+AMH’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating weak sales and an unprofitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.